ithempel/ms4j/README.md

 (de-)activate - on servers using the Sieve script language to filter mails.

 The goal of this project is to implement the client part of the protocol in java.
-The library can be used to access a IMAP server for managing the sieve scripts of a user.
+The library can be used to access an IMAP server for managing the sieve scripts of a user.

+## Work in Progress

+Further information about the library and its usage will be published at this place.
+For now only the first steps of the implementation are known.

+The first steps will be to implement the following functions:

+ * Connect to a server with plain password authentication
+ * Get the list of scripts
+ * Activate and Deactivate a script
+ * Upload a new script to the server

+## License

+ms4j is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ms4j is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Foobar.
+If not, see <http://www.gnu.org/licenses/>.